zydou/arti/doc/dev/notes/hssvc-high-level-apis.md

 # Note that you can also give a singleton, as in:
 # encrypt_descriptor = 'dir:/path/to/dir".

+# Set the number of introduction points to try to use for the onion service.
+num_intro_points = 3

 # This option configures port relaying, which is the only option
 # available at the CLI for actually implementing an onion service.